 The Take Home

 It seems that 13 isn’t unlucky after all!
-3 of our recommended daily allowances for music was 13 minutes proving that just small amounts of time can make a big difference to your wellbeing.
+3 of our recommended daily allowances for music was 13 minutes showing that just small amounts of time can make a big difference to your wellbeing.
 So put a playlist together for your mood states and give yourself the boost you might need using music.
 You can also try some of Lyz’s Consciously Designed Music which is available for free on Spotify.

 You can get a snapshot of our research in the infographic below.
 Please feel free to share it with your friends and family.